DefineTal/T1A3-Terminal_Application/readme.md

         "to gain back half of the betted chips and lose the round."
         "The value of the cards are: ")
 ```
 E712 focused on the wording used in an if true statement.
-The specific example initially had the the equality idenitifer (==) and was checking if the variable 'round start' was equal to true.
-Pep8 doesnt like this and preferes the 'is' comparison singleton.
+The specific example initially had the the equality identifier (==) and was checking if the variable 'round start' was equal to true.
+Pep8 doesn't like this and prefers the 'is' comparison singleton.
 This way of avoids potential issues in regards to object ident.ity

 ---